• Skip to primary navigation

 Add lemon zest to the milk and cream mixture, and rewarm.

-Next, in a separate large bowl, whisk together egg yolks and sugar.
+Next, in a separate large bowl, whisk together egg yolks, sugar, and vanilla.

 You don’t need to whisk for a long time, just until the eggs and sugar are blended together.